w3c/web-share-target/docs/interface.md

 Thus, the receiving web app should handle the shared data as desired, at that URL.

+Note: the url_template should be relative to the manifest URL, since the template is appended to the manifest URL (excluding the filename of the manifest).

 ### Approach 2

 Handlers **must** have a registered [service